judirispah/Interview_Question_Generation_using_GENAI/README.md

 📄 AI-Powered Interview Question Generator with Automated Evaluation 🚀 Overview
-The AI-Powered Interview Question Generator is a Streamlit-based web application that extracts content from PDF documents, generates relevant interview questions using LangChain and Mistral LLM (via Ollama), and evaluates user responses using AI.
+The AI-Powered Interview Question Generator is a Streamlit-based web application that extracts content from PDF documents, generates relevant interview questions using LangChain Bedrock, and evaluates user responses using AI.
 The generated questions are stored in AWS S3, making them accessible for further analysis.

 This project is designed to help individuals practice interview questions by providing AI-generated questions and detailed feedback on user responses based on correctness, key points, and improvement suggestions.